JohnOrthoefer/Raven/README.md

   * Allow "Groups" to be monitored
   * Allow a host to be part of multiple groups?
 * **Check Commands**
-  * Add options to the Ping Command built-in
-  * Add options to the Fping Command built-in
-  * Maybe merge ping and Fping built-ins
+  * Merge ping and Fping built-ins, Fping a config option
-  * Implement calling Nagios Checks
   * Implement calling Nagios Checks via SSH (for remote machines)
   * Implement SNMP checks
 * **Logging**
   * reduce the chattiness of the server (add log levels)
-  * add a central "logging" command at the end of a channel, because you know channels are cool
 * **WebServer**
   * Make column sortable (DataTables.js?)
   * add tabs for the "Groups"?